-The new Course Reserves system helps course instructors provide readings for their courses to all enrolled students while complying with the Copyright Act, COPIBEC Agreement, and the Libraries' electronic resources licenses.
-Using this system, instructors can submit requests to post course readings online or to place a hard copy of a document (e.g. book, video) in the Course Reserves Room.
+The Course Reserves system helps course instructors provide readings for their courses to all enrolled students while complying with the Copyright Act, COPIBEC Agreement, and the Library's electronic resources licenses.
+Using this system, instructors can submit requests to post course readings online.
+This system is also normally used to place a hard copy of a document (e.g. book, video) in the Course Reserves Room.
 When you send your request, library staff will check for copyright compliance.Log into the Course Reserves system

 Copyright and course reserves

-All requests submitted must comply with the Canadian Copyright Act, COPIBEC Agreement and the Libraries' electronic resources licenses.
-Please consult the University’s Policy on Copyright Compliance and Copyright Guidelines for Instructors.
-You may also consult the Libraries' online Copyright Guide for basic information on copyright.
+All requests submitted must comply with the Canadian Copyright Act, COPIBEC Agreement and the Library's electronic resources licenses.
+Please consult the University’s Policy on Copyright Compliance, the Copyright Memo and its Appendix.
+You may also consult the Library's online Copyright Guide for basic information on copyright.

 To help us ensure copyright compliance, please provide full citation information for each item you are requesting to make available for your course.
 Requests without full citation information or accompanying material will take longer to process and/or may be sent back to the requestor.
 Library staff will verify copyright compliance for all items you have requested before making them accessible online.
 Please note that material exceeding posted copyright guidelines will require copyright clearance.

 Types of material that can be placed on reserve

 Both print and digital resources can be placed on reserve.
 These include:

 - Links to articles or e-books licensed for use by the Concordia University Library

 - Links to websites or streaming video or audio (see below for more information)